Speedy2025/Per-Dimension-Inventory/README.md

 ## On using PDI's APIs...
 There are (or will be) three main APIs you can use in the form of a function tag.
 1. `pdi:update_mode` - Use this to set dimension & player modes.
 They WILL go through this unless they have a special bypass tag, detailed later.
-2. `pdi:before_switch` - Use this to handle players that are switching inventories **before** they switch.
+2. `pdi:before_switch` - (Soon) Use this to handle players that are switching inventories **before** they switch.
 Useful if you have some temporary items to save.
-3. `pdi:after_switch` - Use this to handle players that are switching inventories **after** they switch.
+3. `pdi:after_switch` - (Soon) Use this to handle players that are switching inventories **after** they switch.
 Good to restore or set special items.

 ### On pdi:update_mode...
 This particular one requires a special format for your commands.
 You can simplify them as you see fit, but for readability I recommend you stick to this format: